Mitigram/Minigram-Presentation/PITCHME.md

 - *HTML Imports*: Import/export reusable bits of HTML.
 Hardly anyone uses it.
 - *Custom Elements*: Ability to add to the vernacular of HTML, basically allows you to define a web component.
 @olend
 @snapend

 ---

+@snap[north]
+#### Shadow DOM
+@snapend

+@snap[midpoint span-80 text-06]
+@ul
+- Shadow DOM removes the brittleness of building web apps
+- A DOM within a DOM
+- Introduces scoped styles to the web platform.
+- It is its own isolated DOM tree with its own elements and styles, completely isolated from the original DOM.
+- A component's DOM is self-contained (e.g. document.querySelector() won't return nodes in the component's shadow DOM).
+- F12 > F1 to open DevTools >> Settings >> Preferences >> "Show user agent shadow DOM"
+@ulend
+@snapend

+---